sankalp1999/Image_Captioning_With_Attention/README.md

 Additional note: The only difference between the requirements.txt files is streamlit.
 Streamlit is a great platform which made the deployment part much easier.
 It's harder to deploy on Heroku.

 ## The Good
+More examples can be directly seen on the .ipynb file in pytorch_model/kaggle_notebook.

 ![1.png](/imgs/1.png)
 ---
 ![2.png](/imgs/2.png)